Key to Success: Love

 "Dear Lord, help me to spread your fragrance everywhere I go.
 Flood my soul with your spirit and life.
 Penetrate and possess my whole being so utterly, that my life may only be a radiance of you.
 Shine through me and be so in me that every soul I come in contact with may feel your presence in my spirit.
 Let them look up and see no longer me, but only Jesus!
 Stay with me and then I shall begin to shine, as to be a light for others: the light of Jesus will be all from you; it will be you shining on others through me.
 Let me thus praise you in the way you love best, by shining on others around me.
 Let me not preach by words, but by my example, by the catching force of the sympathetic influence of what I do, the evident fullness of the love my heart bears to you.
 Amen."

-The Holy Family Ministry Center is a Image of Divine Mercy and Loreto on the Plains Personal Care Home is located near the Image.
+The Holy Family Ministry Center has a large Image of Divine Mercy and Loreto on the Plains Personal Care Home is located near this beautiful Image.
 The Mass, Rosary, Scripture, and Prayer with the patients/residents is the rock of the spirituality of The Center and Loreto.

 In 1995, the Shrine of Divine Mercy was dedicated and blessed by Fr.
 Francis Bagan, OMI.
 Fr.
 Bagan is often called the Divine Mercy Priest by those who know and love him.
 He is one of a team of priests that translated the Diary from a very poor English translation to the one we have today.